1957–58 Kentucky Wildcats men's basketball team

 The 1957–58 Kentucky Wildcats men's basketball team represented University of Kentucky.
 The head coach was Adolph Rupp.
 The team was a member of the Southeast Conference and played their home games at Memorial Coliseum.
 This squad was often nicknamed the "Fiddlin' Five".
+The team finished with an overall record of 23–6 (12–2 SEC).
+Kentucky advanced to the Final Four of the 1958 NCAA Tournament.
+In the semifinals they beat Temple and won their 4th National Championship with a 84–72 victory over Seattle.